 The infraHarp is an Arduino-powered eight-tone arpeggiator that uses infrared emitters and detectors and Sparkfun's Musical Instrument Shield.
-This page gives a detailed describe on how to build the prototype, which plays in the keys of A, B, C, D, E, F, G in major, minor melodic and harmonic scales, with two octave choices.
+This page gives a detailed description on how to build the prototype, which plays in the keys of A, B, C, D, E, F, G in major, minor melodic and harmonic scales, with two octave choices.
 Click the link below to download the sketch!

 Download the sketch.